K-Du/Generative-Adversarial-Network/README.md

 - Create a folder called "dataset" and place all of the images in it.
 Images must be in jpeg format.
 - From a console, run `python srez_main.py` to start training.
 Results will be automatically stored in a folder called "train", checkpoints will be automatically stored in a folder called "checkpoint".
 - By default, the batch size is set to 16 and training will stop after 20 minutes.
 These and many more settings (see srez_main.py) can be adjusted by appending flags when running the python script.
 For example: `python srez_main.py --batch_size 32 --train_time 60`

-To-do:
-- Enable a pure black-and-white mode to increase training speed
-- Automatically detect objects in a large image and crop out the background
+### Troubleshooting
+- When using this on CPU (not recommended), training time must be set higher or no results will be saved.
+- Depending on image size, srez_input.py crop_size and image_size variables might need to be edited.
+Batch size should be lowered if memory is an issue with larger images.
+- GANs are very difficult to train and it is common to see divergence where the discriminator loss goes to zero while the generator loss increases.
+Some excellent tips and tricks can be found here: https://github.com/soumith/ganhacks

 [References](References.md)